-The San Ramon Valley Unified School District (District) is justified to collect the legal maximum fee of \$3.79 per square foot of residential development as authorized by Government Code Section 65995 (Level I fees), as future residential development creates a school facility cost of \$8.16 per square foot.
-The District is also justified to collect the legal maximum fee of \$0.61 per square foot of development on all categories of commercial/industrial development (except rental self-storage), as those categories of development create school facility costs ranging from \$1.39 to \$5.94 per square foot of future development, even when fees from linked residential units are accounted for.
-Fees for new rental self-storage should be established on an individual case-by-case basis.
+The San Ramon Valley Unified School District (District) is justified to collect the legal maximum fee of \$4.79 per square foot of residential development as authorized by Government Code Section 65995 (Level I fees), as future residential development creates a school facility cost of \$7.55 per square foot.
+The District is also justified to collect the legal maximum fee of \$0.78 per square foot of development on all categories of commercial/industrial development (except rental self-storage), as those categories of development create school facility costs ranging from \$0.87 to \$3.64 per square foot of future development, even when fees from linked residential units are accounted for.
+The justified fee amount for rental self-storage is \$0.05 per square foot, after accounting for linked residential units.